 Pay superannuation contributions before the 30th to ensure a deduction.

-Employers must check they have made sufficient superannuation contributions (9%) for all employees every quarter throughout the financial year to avoid incurring a penalty under the Superannuation Guarantee Charge (SGC).
+To avoid a penalty under the Superannuation Guarantee Charge, employers must check that they have made sufficient superannuation contributions (9 percent) for all employees every quarter during the financial year (SGC).

 Scrap obsolete plant and machinery